 - Projects implemented must be ordered by the Watershed District managers.

-Watershed District determines and sets charges for all properties within the water management district after identifying scope of “Project” and deciding method(s) of funding “Project”.
+- Watershed district determines and sets charges for all properties within the water management district after identifying scope of the project and deciding method(s) of funding the project.

 - Request county to collect.